peiyanhuang/MyBlog/_posts/2017-02-02-Service-Worker.md

   event.respondWith(
     caches.match(event.request)
       .then(function(response) {
-        // Cache hit - return response
         if (response) {
           return response;
         }

-        // IMPORTANT: Clone the request.
-A request is a stream and
-        // can only be consumed once.
-Since we are consuming this
-        // once by cache and once by the browser for fetch, we need
-        // to clone the response
         var fetchRequest = event.request.clone();

         return fetch(fetchRequest).then(
           function(response) {
-            // Check if we received a valid response if(!response || response.status !== 200 || response.type !== 'basic') {
+            if(!response || response.status !== 200 || response.type !== 'basic') {
               return response;
             }

-            // IMPORTANT: Clone the response.
-A response is a stream
-            // and because we want the browser to consume the response
-            // as well as the cache consuming the response, we need
-            // to clone it so we have 2 stream. var responseToCache = response.clone();
+            var responseToCache = response.clone();

             caches.open(CACHE_NAME)